Customer Retention Strategies

 The consequences of customer retention also compound over time, and in sometimes unexpected ways.
 Even a tiny change in customer retention can cascade through a business system and multiply over time.
 The resulting effect on long-term profit and growth shouldn’t be underestimated.

 1. Reducing Attrition

 Virtually every business loses some customers, but few ever measure or recognize how many of their customers become inactive.
-Most businesses, ironically, invest an enormous amount of time, effort and expense building that initial customer relationship.
-Then they let that relationship go unattended, in some cases even losing interest as soon as the sale been made, or even worse, they abandon the customer as soon as an easily remedied problem occurs, only to have to spend another small fortune to replace that customer.
+Most businesses, ironically, invest an enormous amount of time, effort, and expense in building that initial customer relationship.
+Then they let that relationship go unattended, in some cases even losing interest as soon as the sale has been made, or even worse, they abandon the customer as soon as an easily remedied problem occurs, only to have to spend another small fortune to replace that customer.
 The easiest way to grow your business is not to lose your customers.
 Once you stop the leakage, it’s often possible to double or triple your growth rate because you’re no longer forced to make up lost ground just to stand still.

 Sell and then sell again

 So many people do an excellent job of making the initial sale, then drop the ball and get complacent, ignoring the customer, while they chase more business.
 Your selling has actually only just begun when someone makes that initial purchase decision because virtually everyone is susceptible to buyer’s remorse.
 To lock in that sale, and all of the referrals and repeat business that will flow from it, you need to strike while the iron is hot to allay your customers’ fears and demonstrate by your actions that you really care.
 You should thank them and remind them again why they’ve made the right decision to deal with you … and put a system in place to sell to them again, and again, constantly proving that they made the right decision.